A Trip to the Florida Railroad Museum

 The Florida Railroad Museum is a step back in time to the days when taking the train was the standard when traveling long distances - and before the age of Interstates 75 and 275 and air travel such as Southwest Airlines and Tampa International Airport.
 What makes the Florida Railroad Museum stand out from the rest is that you get to ride the exhibits!

 The museum is operational year round with a break around the Christmas and Easter holidays.
 In addition to the standard railroad ride fare offered on the weekends, the museum also offers themed event rides at various times throughout the year, from train robberies, cookouts and historic themes to the annual Day Out with Thomas, a favorite among children as well as a Christmas themed train event, the North Pole Express, which is a holiday tradition.
-Additionally, a murder mystery dinner train is offered where attendees solve a murder mystery whodunit and enjoy an Italian style dinner.
+The museum used to offer a Murder Mystery Express train for many years; sadly, Murder Mystery is no longer offered.
+In Murder Mystery Express' place is Valentine Express which began in 2024 and received good turnout.

 A typical weekend train ride at the Florida Railroad Museum